Love in the Afternoon (1957 film): Plot

-Young cello student Ariane Chavasse eavesdrops on a conversation between her father, Claude Chavasse, a widowed private detective who specializes in tracking unfaithful spouses, and his client, "Monsieur X".
-After Claude gives his client proof of his wife's daily trysts with American business magnate Frank Flannagan in Suite 14 of the Paris Ritz, Monsieur X announces he will shoot Flannagan later that evening.
-Claude is nonchalant, regretting only the business he will lose, since Flannagan is a well-known international playboy with a long history of casual affairs.
-When Ariane cannot get the Ritz to put her through to Flannagan on the phone, and the police decline to intervene until after a crime has been committed, she decides to warn him herself, and leaves for the hotel.
+Young cello student Ariane Chavasse resides in Paris with her widowed father, Claude, a private detective who specializes in tracking unfaithful spouses.
+One day, she overhears him provide a client, "Monsieur X", proof of his wife's daily trysts with American business magnate Frank Flannagan in Suite 14 of the Paris Ritz.
+Monsieur X vows to shoot Flannagan that night.
+Claude remains calm, mainly sorry to lose business, as Flannagan is a well-known international playboy with a long history of casual affairs.
+When Ariane cannot get the Ritz to connect her to Flannagan by phone, and the police decline to intervene until after a crime has been committed, she decides to go to the hotel to warn him herself.
+Sneaking into his suite, she finds Flannagan dancing with Madame X and warns them about the husband's plan.

-When Monsieur X breaks into Flannagan's hotel suite, he finds Flannagan with Ariane, not his wife, who is cautiously making her escape via an outside ledge.
-Flannagan is intrigued by the mysterious girl, who refuses to give him any information about herself, even her name.
-He starts guessing her name from the initial "A" on her purse, and when she declines to tell him, he resorts to calling her "thin girl".
-She has no romantic history but pretends to be a femme fatale to interest him, and soon falls in love with the considerably older man.
-She agrees to meet him the next afternoon, withholding that she has orchestral practice in the evenings.
-She comes with mixed feelings, but spends the evening while waiting for him to leave for the airport.
+As promised, Monsieur X waits outside Flannagan's suite at the Ritz.
+He breaks in and finds Flannagan with Ariane as Madame X cautiously makes her escape via the outside ledge.
+After searching the room and conversing with the pair, Monsieur X apologizes for the misunderstanding and leaves.
+Intrigued by the mysterious girl, who reveals nothing about herself—not even her name—Flannagan tries to guess it from the letter "A" on her purse.
+When she still will not say, he resorts to calling her "thin girl".
+Lacking a romantic past but pretending to be a femme fatale to interest him, she soon falls for the much older man.
+She agrees to meet him the next afternoon, concealing her evening orchestra practice.
+Though unsure, she spends the evening waiting with him before his departure for the airport.

-Ariane's father, who has tried unsuccessfully to protect her from knowing about the tawdry domestic-surveillance details in his files, notices her change of mood but has no idea that it proceeds from one of his cases.
+Ariane's father, having tried to shield her from his work's tawdry details, notices her mood change but does not realize it is linked to one of his cases.